-On the other hand, if there is likely to be a long period of investigation, negotiation and discussion before operations commence in China, or if there is simply a need for a long-term supervisory or information-gathering function, then an RO may be the way to go.
+On the other hand, an RO is the best way to proceed if there is likely to be a long period of investigation, negotiation and discussion before operations start in China.
+This is also the case if there is a need for a long-term supervisory or information-gathering function.

-- Product marketing, but not selling (a difficult distinction to make);
+- Product marketing but not selling (sometimes a difficult distinction to make)

-- Importation of office equipment and personal items;
+- Import of office equipment and personal items

 - Operation of bank accounts.